Adelaide University

 Course overview

-Develop the specialised knowledge and skills to advance your career in oral health.
-With our Graduate Certificate in Oral Health Science, you’ll unlock advanced career opportunities by being able to deliver adult therapy as part of your clinical practice.
+Develop specialised knowledge and skills to advance a career in oral health.
+With the Graduate Certificate in Oral Health Science, students can unlock advanced career opportunities by delivering adult therapy as part of clinical practice.

-Your studies will involve courses in dental and health sciences, as well as clinical placements.
-A significant portion of your studies will also involve clinical placement, where you will work as part of a dental team under the guidance of a clinic mentor.
-Sharpen your skills in oral health and expand your knowledge into areas of restorative dentistry and oral health-related issues.
+Studies involve courses in dental and health sciences, as well as clinical placements.
+A significant portion of the program also involves clinical placement, where students work as part of a dental team under the guidance of a clinic mentor.
+Sharpen oral health skills and expand knowledge in restorative dentistry and oral health-related issues.

 The program provides dental and oral health therapists with an expanded career pathway, offering treatments and interventions designed to address common dental issues in adults.